ibm-cloud-docs/overview/glossary/glossary.md

 {: #x8439199}

 A private cloud computing environment that provides infrastructure with single-tenant hardware.
 See also [borderless](#x8439189).

+### deep learning
+{: #x9443378}

+A computational model that uses multiple layers of interconnected nodes, which are organized into hierarchical layers, to  transform input data (first layer) through a series of computations to produce an output (final layer).
+Deep learning is inspired by the structure and function of the human brain.

 ### deployable architecture
 {: #x10293733}